SDBurt/sdburt/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my portfolio website found at https://sdburt.netlify.app/
+- 🔭 I’m currently working on web based projects such as my portfolio website (https://sdburt.netlify.app/)
 - 🌱 I’m currently learning to type faster (currently 60-80 wpm avg), code with ReactJS more efficiently (finished a udemy course), and FPS aiming with FPS aim trainers (Kovaaks is pretty cool)
 - 📫 How to reach me: email me at seandburt@gmail.com.
 I am happy to answer any questions.